 Also consider the risk of making a decision based on a price guestimate.
 Do you really want to move forward with such a large investment based on a ballpark estimate?
 And what is the risk to the builder if he gives you an unrealistic budget and you proceed based on his guestimate?
 Personally I don’t want the risk or pressure.

 The solution may be a Professional Services Agreement.
-In our case it’s a design agreement because we have another business entity (Kg3d Home Design) that allows us to provide a valuable service without requiring the initial commitment to use us as your builder.
+For compensation, the builder could arrange to start on the home design; perform a detailed preliminary estimate; develop project specifications; research permitting requirements and create the construction schedule.
+In our case we could start with a design agreement with Kg3d Home Design that allows us to provide a valuable service without requiring the initial commitment to use us as your builder.
 Once we have a preliminary design, we can create a detailed budget estimate and specifications that describe everything that’s included in the budget.

 If for some (unfortunate and disappointing) reason you decide not to use Groninger Homes, you still have all the valuable information to streamline your project with another builder.
 This is one of the reasons we keep the two companies separate.
 Hopefully this provides a flexible avenue to start the design-build process one step at a time.

 Click to request access to view a sample:

 Professional Services Agreement Template - Groninger Custom Homes